 Botox® is a treatment option for adults with chronic migraine.
 Botox® (onabotulinum toxin A) was licensed specifically for the treatment of chronic migraine in July 2010 by the Medicines and Healthcare products Regulatory Agency (MHRA).
 Botox® has not been shown to be effective for any other headache type (e.g. episodic migraine, tension-type headache, cluster headache) as yet.
-The information below outlines the evidence for the use of botulinum toxin in headache.

 HOW DOES BOTULINUM TOXIN WORK IN CHRONIC MIGRAINE?